Szaki73/Video-Generator/README.md

 - Framerate is locked between 0 and 120.
 - camera_order should be: `Dev0 Dev1 Dev2...` if the image pattern is: `DevX_..._fnY.jpg.`
   Camera_order sets the camera images from top to bottom, left to right.
-- Camera_delay is a list of non negative integers.
+- Camera_delay is a list of integers.
 The number of integers must be equal to the number of cameras in camera_order.
   Camera_delay should be: `0 10 0`, which means the second camera in camera_order will start with 10 frame delay.
+- The frame ids still represent the real id.
+At the start it is possible to see negative ids for black frame, this is because of the delay.

 - Runnig this will load all images, from the **input_path**, add the frame number to the top left corner, create the video, and save it in the **output_path** as *output.mp4*.